 When comparing site reliability engineering vs. DevOps, you will see that the former also focuses on how to fix discovered issues.
 This is usually a three-step process consisting of visibility, containment, and response.
 Teams must know how to act whenever an incident occurs, and SRE experts provide guidelines for these situations.

-Another difference between site reliability engineering and DevOps involves metrics.
+Another difference between SRE and DevOps involves metrics.
 In DevOps, measuring everything isn’t uncommon.
 When it comes to DevOps KPIs, there’s typically a greater focus on cycle time, change failure rates, defect escape rates, percentage of code subjected to automated testing, deployment frequency, change lead times, application traffic, application availability, mean time to detect, and mean time to restore.

 With SRE, there are four golden signals relating to monitoring that serve as critical KPIs.
 Those include latency, traffic, errors, and saturation.
 However, other metrics often come into play, including time to detect, time to engage, and time to fix.
 Repair or technical debt may also be part of the equation.